 - Reduce floor tile use by recycling your old leather materials for decadent leather tiling.

-- Reduce the strain on your freezer by keeping it full—it runs more efficiently.
+- Keeping your freezer full—it runs more efficiently that way.

-- Rip bread crumbs up for birds and reduce the amount of food you throw out.
+- Rip stale or moldy bread crumbs up for birds instead of throwing them away.

 - Switch to a low flow shower head to reduce water use.